kobildeveloper/OIDC-php/laravel-OIDC/README.md

 OIDC_UserAuthorizationUri=https://{partnerid}.{hostname}/digitanium/v1/auth
 OIDC_GrantTypes=authorization_code
 ```
-Make sure you replace `your-midentity-one-oidc-app-client-id` and `your-midentity-one-oidc-app-client-secret` with the values provided when you created your OpenID Connect app via the midentity one portal.
+Make sure you replace `your-midentity-box-oidc-app-client-id` and `your-midentity-box-oidc-app-client-secret` with the values provided when you created your OpenID Connect app via the midentity box portal.

-Change `{partnerid}.{hostname}` to match the sub-domain by mIDentity One portal.
+Change `{partnerid}.{hostname}` to match the sub-domain by mIDentity Box portal.

 Go to your Laravel directory, update composer and clear cache using following commands:
 ```